Nadir-Enthusiast/social-media-app1/README.md

 # Social Media website

-## IMPORTANT NOTICE: This project is currently being refactored
+## The project has been refactored recently.
+I'm working on fixing small bugs

 ### Log in , sign up , upload posts, comment.